Pieris japonica 'Variegata'

 Bloom Time: Spring

-Pieris japonica ‘Variegata’ is a shrub or a small tree, up to 13.1 feet (4 m) tall.
-It is a colored form of Pieris japonica.
-Its leaves are dark green and glossy with bright white margins which turn pink in autumn.
+Pieris japonica 'Variegata' is a shrub or a small tree that grows up to 13.1 feet (4 m) tall.
+Leaves are dark green and glossy with bright white margins, which turn pink in fall.
 New leaves emerge coppery red.
-Well established plants grown under good conditions bear long racemes of small, white flowers.
+Well-established plants grown under good conditions bear long racemes of small white flowers.